jonathanbcsouza/gitlab-contributions-importer/README.md

 ### Overview

-This tool facilitates the migration or mirroring of commits between different version control systems (VCSs).
-It's especially useful for mirroring contribution charts and histories across platforms such as GitLab and GitHub.
-The tool comprises three Python scripts:
+This fun experiment facilitates the migration or mirroring of commits between version control systems (VCSs).
+While GitLab likely offers an API to manage these tasks more efficiently, this tool provides an alternative approach by exploring web scraping and data parsing techniques.
+It's designed to mirror publicly visible contributions and histories on GitLab over to GihHUb through three Python scripts:

-- `gitlab_page_scraper.py`
+- `contributions_page_scraper.py`
-- `gitlab_data_parser.py`
+- `data_parser.py`
 - `contributions_register.py`

-These scripts collaborate to scrape and generate user contribution information from the `https://gitlab.com/users/user_name/activity` Gitlab page, subsequently creating corresponding commits on GitHub.
+These scripts work together to scrape user contribution information from the `https://gitlab.com/users/user_name/activity` Gitlab page and create corresponding commits on GitHub.

 ### Features

-- Provides updates on the terminal about the script's progress, showing the date of the most recent contribution scanned.
+- Provides updates about script progression, showcasing the date of the last contribution scanned.
-- Parses a local HTML file containing GitLab contribution data.
+- Parses a local HTML file that contains GitLab contribution data.
-- Generates a `.patch` file (`gitlab_contributions.patch`) using parsed data.
+- Generates a `.patch` file (`gitlab_contributions.patch`) from parsed data.
-- Extracts data from the `.patch` file to create commits with corresponding contribution type messages and dates.
+- Uses the `.patch` file to generate commits with cooresponding contribution messages and timestamps.
-- Optionally pushes these commits to a target GitHub repository.
-- Ensures that contributions made on GitLab are refected on GitHub's contribution chart.
+- Aims to ensure that GitLab contributions mirror those on GitHub's contribution chart.

 ### Requirements

 #### System Requirements

-1. **Python**: Must have Python (3.x or above) installed.
+1. **Python**: Python (3.x or above) is essential.
 [Download Python](https://www.python.org/downloads/).
-2. **Git**: Git should be installed and configured correctly.
+2. **Git**: Ensure Git is installed and appropriately configured.
 [Install Git](https://git-scm.com/downloads).

 #### Python Libraries

-Install the following Python libraries to run the scripts:
+The following Python libraries are required:

 1. **Selenium**: Used for web scraping.